Write unit tests for your charm

 assert isinstance(harness.model.unit.status, ops.BlockedStatus)

-assert "Waiting for database" in harness.model.unit.status.message
+assert 'Waiting for database' in harness.model.unit.status.message

-Read more: Harness
+Read more: ops.testing

 Run the test